kammitama5/kammitama5.github.io/_posts/2022-06-19-Sunday-June-19th.md

 <img src="/images/rootsofunity/roots12.png" width="400">

 - Olivia drew this for herself as part of her notes, but we loved it so much, that it became a section she presented in our final presentation.
-- So our theme became a journey of walking through understanding how the heuristic is calculated, starting from an ellpitic curve.
+- So our theme became a journey of walking through understanding how the heuristic is calculated, starting from an elliptic curve.

 <img src="/images/rootsofunity/roots13.png" width="400">